 Monks Rap, Dance, Serve Booze to Promote Buddhism

 When you think of Buddhist monks you most likely conger up an image of an old man with shaved head, chanting softly as he walks down the street in an orange robe.
 This may be the case in some areas of the world, but several monks in Japan are trying to change this perception.
 Buddhism in Japan is on a decline, with the younger generations failing to take up the religion of their ancestors.
 Because of this, many Buddhist monks are taking the problems into their own hands.
 In Kansho Tagai, a monk draws in followers, or an audience, into the temple by rapping his message to a hip hop beat, while in Shinjuku Japan a fellow monk serves up drinks as "The Monk Bar" while listening to people's problems and reading them ancient Buddhist text.
-Although some individuals are claiming its all for show to stir up business, most who leave the rapping temple or The Monk Bar claim they obtain some sort of peace by listening to the Buddhist message, even if its in an alternative format.
+Although some individuals are claiming its all for show to stur up business, most who leave the rapping temple or The Monk Bar claim they obtain some sort of peace by listening to the Buddhist message, even if its in an alternative format.
 If you're ever in Japan feel free to stop by.
 But don't buy your bartender a drink.
-For the full story and a great video of the rapping monks check out this CNN link.
+For the full story on Scott Yancey.

 Do You Work For America's Top Company?